Conditions of Sale

 1. Binding Terms

-The lots listed on this site will be offered by Doyle New York as owner or as agent for consignor subject to the following terms and conditions.
+The lots listed in this catalogue will be offered by Doyle New York as owner or as agent for consignor subject to the following terms and conditions.
 Where Doyle is agent, the contract is between seller and buyer.
 The following Conditions of Sale and Terms of Guarantee constitute the entire agreement with the purchaser relative to the property listed in this catalogue.
 By bidding at auction you agree to be bound by these terms:

 2. As Is